duffjay/camera-api/README.md

   python test_tf_inference.py
 just to compile things - the security program may be slow starting the first time.

+## Subdirectories

+you may need to create the following subdirectories:
+- faces/                images with faces, going to Rekognition
+- snapshot/             camera images and inference.xml
+- stream/cam0 - camN    subdirectories if you stream
 ## Generating Images

 python security.py app_reolink12_tensorflow.json